-The Government have given money to schools to help them to support children to 'Catch Up' on missed learning opportunities during the CV-19 pandemic.
-The money we receive equates to £80 per pupil (as per the 2019 Census).
-This means we have received £7600.
+In the 2020-21 academic year, the government gave money to schools to help them to support children to 'Catch Up' on missed learning opportunities during the CV-19 pandemic.
+The money we received equated to £80 per pupil (as per the 2019 Census).
+This means we received £7600.

 Three Tiered Approach

-When considering how to best use the funding, we have considered the needs of every individual child in school and have determined what the main barriers to learning in each class.
+When considering how to best use the funding, we have considered the needs of every individual child in school and have determined what the main barriers to learning in each class - taking account of the latest research (especially in relation to the EEF).
 We have then considered how we can best support children under a three tiered system:

 Tier 1 - Teaching